sslavescu/sslavescu.github.io/readme.md

-# Experience in EY, August 2020 to present day
+## Experience in EY, August 2020 to present day

+**Position**: Senior Manager, AI & Data

-# AI Strategy Development for Large Automotive and Manufacturing Equipment Company
+### AI Strategy Development for Large Automotive and Manufacturing Equipment Company

 We were tasked with developing the AI strategy for this Large Automotive and Manufacturing Equipment Company, which involved three main streams:
-## 1. Value Stream
+1. Value Stream

 This stream focused on determining how AI could enhance this company's products and services and improve their business processes.

-## 2. Governance and People and Skills Stream
+2. Governance and People and Skills Stream

 This stream concentrated on the necessary governance changes to effectively integrate AI.
 It also examined the impact on current jobs at this company, anticipated future job roles, and identified areas where employees might need re-skilling.

-## 3. Architecture Stream
+3. Architecture Stream

 My area of involvement.
 This stream was about defining the technical capabilities required across this company’s entire enterprise architecture to support AI-driven solutions.
 Initially, this company had a somewhat simplistic view, seeing AI as merely another box within their architecture diagram.
 However, AI needs to integrate more comprehensively into products, function as standalone services or applications, and either be developed in-house or integrated as plug-ins into existing business processes.
 My role was to build a cohesive and enterprise-wide set of technical capabilities to enable this company to develop and deploy AI-driven solutions effectively.
 The vision I created, which was agreed upon with the steering group and senior management, translated into four key principles for the architecture design:

-### Adaptability with Current and Future AI Developments
+- Adaptability with Current and Future AI Developments

 We aimed to define the technical capabilities based on current understanding and devlopments in AI, incorporating advancements from academia and industry.
 These capabilities needed to be flexible enough to adapt to future AI developments.

-### Federated Deployment
+- Federated Deployment

 The system’s capabilities would be defined, configured, and initialised centrally, with deployment and usage by individual teams, departments, or business units.
 Control and management would remain centralised, following a hub-and-spoke model rather than a fully decentralised federated approach.

-### Robust Foundation
+- Robust Foundation

 Adherence to the principles of the existing enterprise architecture, was crucial.
 The architecture needed to be comprehensive and cover all stages of development and deployment without assumptions, ensuring the capabilities were integral, sustainable parts of the enterprise architecture.

-### Responsible Design
+- Responsible Design

 Transparency and explainability were emphasied to ensure AI products are understandable to their operators.
 Principles such as sustainability, fairness, and robustness, which were already part of the enterprise architecture design principles, were maintained, with transparency and explainability highlighted as essential elements for responsible AI design.

-Over the next three to four months, I focused on assembling the necessary technical capabilities for AI integration into the company’s systems and solutions.
+Over the next four months, I focused on assembling the necessary technical capabilities for AI integration into the company’s systems and solutions.
 To simplify understanding and tracking developments, we categorised our approach into two streams: Generative AI and Analytical AI (this company’s term for Predictive AI).

-#### Generative AI
+- Generative AI

 We considered capabilities like document parsing and analysis, synthetic data generation, embeddings management, vector database indexing, prompt engineering, fine-tuning, hosting and cataloguing LLMs, enhancing transparency and explainability, human feedback loop capability, and more.
 These capabilities were envisioned as enterprise-wide resources, buildable and usable across the entire organization.

-#### Analytical AI
+- Analytical AI

 We outlined essential enterprise-wide capabilities in traditional AI domains, including machine learning.
 This involved building new models, creating and storing features in a feature store, dataset creation from mixed data sources, feature preparation, supporting exploratory data analysis, cataloguing algorithms, and tracking previous experiments.
 Some capabilities, such as synthetic data generation and feature stores, overlapped between Generative and Analytical AI.
 Transparency and explainability were emphasised for Analytical AI solutions as well.